Role Atlas/Intelligence & Autonomy

 • Notes on what remains physically unrealistic.

-Project 5: Failure mining from robot episodes
+Failure mining from robot episodes

 Build: a tool that searches robot episodes for specific failure patterns, such as dropped sensor streams, high teleoperation latency, failed grasps, repeated retries, missing transforms, or safety stops.